microsoft/vscode-cpptools/Documentation/LanguageServer/colorization.md

 | Xml Doc Comment | comment.xml.doc |
 | Xml Doc Tag | comment.xml.doc.tag |

-Many of the tokens recognized by IntelliSense do not directly map to existing scopes in the VSCode's default C/C++ TextMate grammar, so are likely not colored by existing VSCode themes.
+Many of the tokens recognized by IntelliSense do not directly map to existing scopes in the VS Code's default C/C++ TextMate grammar, so are likely not colored by existing VS Code themes.

 # Customizing Colors in Settings